rondevs/threewp/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Added `defer` attribute to the Three.js script for improved performance and load times.
+* Updated plugin code for better compatibility with modern browsers.

+= 2.0.0 =
-v2.0.0 - Introduced custom bundle file integration for Three.js and essential addons like OrbitControls, GLTFLoader, EffectComposer, and BloomPass etc. This version enhances the plugin's capabilities and provides a more comprehensive setup for integrating Three.js with WordPress.
+*Introduced custom bundle file integration for Three.js and essential addons like OrbitControls, GLTFLoader, EffectComposer, and BloomPass etc.
+*This version enhances the plugin's capabilities and provides a more comprehensive setup for integrating Three.js with WordPress.

+= 1.1.0 =
+* Added Three.js Addons Support with CDN

+= 1.0.0 =
+* Initial release of the Three.js CDN Integration plugin.

+== Frequently Asked Questions ==
+= How do I use Three.js with this plugin?
+= After activating the plugin, you can include Three.js code in your theme, html element or custom plugin to create and manage 3D models.

 == Contributing ==

 We welcome contributions to improve this plugin.
 If you have suggestions, bug reports, or feature requests, please open an issue on https://github.com/rondevs/threewp/issues.